syncfusion-content/javascript-docs/js/PivotChart/Export.md

 # Exporting

-The PivotChart control can be exported to the following file formats.
+The pivot chart control can be exported to the following file formats.

 * Excel
 * Word
 * PDF
 * Image

-The PivotChart control can be exported by invoking **“exportPivotChart”** method, with an appropriate export option as parameter.
+The pivot chart control can be exported by invoking [`exportPivotChart`](/api/js/ejpivotchart#methods:exportpivotchart) method, with an appropriate export option as parameter.

 {% highlight html %}